darrinjmajocha/room-checks/README.md

 ## What it does

 - Select a residence hall building and enter a room number.
-- Expand issue categories and select as many subcategories as apply.
+- Browse compact issue categories in descending alphabetical order, expand only the categories you need, and select as many subcategories as apply.
 - Shows a description box below every selected subcategory.
 - Adds multiple photos from a phone camera or photo library.
-- Saves each submitted room locally in the browser.
+- Saves each submitted room locally in the browser and displays a visible success or error message.
+- Confirms before resetting the current draft or clearing all saved entries.
 - Exports saved room checks as a CSV file.
 - Provides a basic service worker and web app manifest so the site can be installed on supported phones.